Washington Post

 This month a group of skeptics in Springfield, Mass., sued the government

-seeking details of its inquiry into the crash, including radar data and information
+seeking details of its inquiry into the crash, including radar data

 on material found with some of the victims' bodies.